RoMonforte/SimpsonsAPI/README.md

 ## ⚠️✅ Login

-You can access in the `/login` endpoint with an username and password.
+You can access with a POST in: https://simpsonsapi.up.railway.app/api/v1/auth/login endpoint with an username and password.
 In this access you can obtain a JWT to send petitions to the create, delete, patch and post endpoint of characters, episodes and locations.

 There is two types of 'users'